An NSAID in use since 1972, veterinarians also use piroxicam for dogs with bladder cancer for its anti-cancer effects.

 How Piroxicam for Dogs Works

-Piroxicam also has an antitumor effect by acting on the immune system and reducing the formation of new blood vessels to the tumor (antiangiogenesis).3 It also has been found to enhance the effect of vinblastine when treating transitional cell carcinoma of the bladder.3
+Piroxicam also has been found to enhance the effect of vinblastine when treating transitional cell carcinoma of the bladder.3

 Common Uses of Piroxicam for Dogs

 Piroxicam is commonly used in the following cancers: